t4ngojuli3tt/TriviaUdacity/backend/README.md

     -page(int) - opitional, 1 by default - page argument for pagination
 - Returns: An object with a keys:
     - questions - same as GET '/questions'
+- Errors:
+    - 404 - if category_id does not corespond to any category id in the database

 POST '/play'
 - Fetches a random question from a given category.